nsmith31415/Tabletop-Combat/README.md

 ### ADVANCED TODO:
 9. Make an import/export function using JSON files
 10. Allow character storage and logins so characters don't HAVE to be saved as JSON files
+    * OR no logins, make app completely local and save characters with cookies or otherwise locally on mobile devices